Residential Parking Permit Program FAQ

 My permit sticker is peeling off and/or damaged.
 How do I receive a new permit sticker?

 How are RPPP parking restrictions enforced?

-The San Mateo Police Department will issue citations to vehicles that are in violation of the parking restrictions.
-Enforcement is made by routine police patrols or by calling Non-Emergency San Mateo Police Dispatch at (650) 522-7700.
+The San Mateo Police Department issues citations to vehicles that are in violation of the parking restrictions.
+For parking enforcement inquiries, call (650) 398-3082 or email SMEnforcement@lazparking.com.

 Where are RPPP areas allowed?

-RPPP’s are allowed within residential neighborhoods where on-street parking ability is impacted by parked cars from non-residents, or parking generators.
+RPPP’s are allowed within residential neighborhoods where on-street parking ability is impacted by parked cars from non-residents, or parking generators such as a school, business, commercial district or commercial use.
 Check the RPPP map to see where existing RPPP areas are located.

 Can existing RPPP areas be expanded, removed, or modified?